Expertise in Molecular-, Cellular-, and

 The contract will ensure an aligned strategic plan in developing neurosciences at both locations.
 Specifically, the contract guarantees harmonization of the hiring strategy, enables researchers and students alike to utilize facilities at both institutions, and provides the formal basis for common research activities such as CRCs or CRUs.
 Moreover, the University Mainz Campus and its Medical Center are a mere 37-minute drive from the University Hospital in Frankfurt and just a 42-minute drive from the Campus at Frankfurt Riedberg with its Max Planck Institutes (MPIs) and University Biocenter.

-Researchers in the neurosciences from the Johannes Gutenberg University Mainz, the Goethe University Frankfurt, the Technische Universität Darmstadt, the Max-Planck-Institutes for brain research and biophysics, the Institute for Molecular Biology Mainz, Frankfurt Institute for Advanced Studies (FIAS), and the Ernst Strüngmann Institute have established the Rhine-Main Neuroscience Network (rmn²).
+Researchers in the neurosciences from the Johannes Gutenberg University Mainz, the Goethe University Frankfurt, the Technische Universität Darmstadt, the Max-Planck-Institutes for Brain Research, Empirical Aesthetics and Biophysics, the Institute for Molecular Biology Mainz, Frankfurt Institute for Advanced Studies (FIAS), and the Ernst Strüngmann Institute have established the Rhine-Main Neuroscience Network (rmn²).
 Expertise in molecular-, cellular-, and systems neuroscience is the hallmark of rmn².

 The Rhine-Main Neuroscience Network is a project of the Rhine-Main Universities.